Autism: Autistic and Non-autistic Brain Differences

-Autism is a neuro-developmental disorder characterized by impaired social interaction, verbal and non-verbal communication, and restricted and repetitive behavior.
+Autism is broadly defined as a neuro-developmental disorder characterized by impaired social interaction, verbal and non-verbal communication, and restricted and repetitive behavior.
 Parents usually notice signs in the first two years of their child's life.
 The signs typically develop gradually, but some children with autism will reach their developmental milestones at a normal pace and then regress.

 Developed by researchers at the University of Warwick, the methodology, called Brain-Wide Association Analysis (BWAS), is the first capable of creating panoramic views of the whole brain and provides scientists with an accurate 3D model to study.